 Time has changed greatly.
 As young Muslims going about our daily life, we have a lot more tools at our disposal than any other generation before us to help us succeed.

-However, I often hear from my peers and juniors that one of the most difficult aspects of their lives is to find the motivation to study, be it Islamic or Secular studies.
+However, I often hear from my peers and juniors that one of the most difficult aspects of their lives is to find the motivation to study.
 I will share five ways to motivate oneself.

 Why is it that you are studying?
 The Prophet (peace be upon him) said: